chef/chef-web-docs/content/attributes.md

 cookbook.
 When a cookbook is run against a node, the attributes contained in all attribute files are evaluated in the context of the node object.
 Node methods (when present) are used to set attribute values on a node.
-For example, the `apache2` cookbook contains an attribute file called `default.rb`, which contains the following
+For example, an `apache2` cookbook may contain an attribute file called `default.rb`, with the following attributes:
-attributes:

 ```ruby
 default['apache']['dir']          = '/etc/apache2'